 Complainants will be treated with respect before, during, and after the disciplinary process.
 During an initial meeting, the TMCC Title IX Office will inform the complainant of the college's disciplinary process and possible outcomes.
 The TMCC Title IX Office will communicate substantive and, when warranted, procedural developments regarding an investigation.
 The alleged conduct may also be criminal in nature, and complainants have the right to report-or not to report-the conduct to Belcourt B.I.A.
-Law Enforcement or other appropriate law enforcement agencies.
+Police or other appropriate law enforcement agency.
 A criminal report does not preclude college disciplinary action.

-Complainants are strongly encouraged to seek counseling and support available through resources such as TMCC counseling services or I.H.S.
-Human Services.
+Complainants are strongly encouraged to seek counseling and support available through resources such as TMCC counseling services or Belcourt Human Services.
+For more information on these resources, please see "Support Services and Options for Complainants."